-For the past few weeks we have been looking at what the Scriptures say about our finances.
+For the past two men's meetings we have been looking at what the Scriptures say about our finances.
 We saw that God is the Owner of all things, and that we are merely Stewards.
 God expects us to be good stewards, and to use His resources for His purposes.
-We also saw that God wants to bless His people.
-There was a condition: we must do things according to His word.
-His will, purposes, and desires are found in His word.
-Therefore, for us to be good stewards, we must study and meditate on His word so that we are careful to do according to all that is in His word.
+We saw that debt is not a good thing, and it is important to learn to budget our money.
+To budget our money, we really have to know how much we are earning, and how much we are spending.
+Then, we can prepare and live by a budget.
+If our income changes, particularly negatively, we must make adjustments to our spending.
+These are just basic foundational truths about our finances.
+Foundations are important in our finances and in other areas of our lives.